natallzl/data310/Feb21Response.md

 **Stretch goal: instead of using the misc.ascent() image from scipy, can you apply three filters and weights to your own selected image?
 Again describe the results.**

-**Apply a 2x2 filter to one of your convolved images, and plot the result.**
+**Another useful method is pooling.
+Apply a 2x2 filter to one of your convolved images, and plot the result.**

 **In effect what have you accomplished by applying this filter?**